dimmus/X11R8/README.md

 meson install -C build
 ```

+## - **Monolithic X package (again).**
+It's quite annoying to gather a tenth of separate packages to get Xserver running.
+Moreover, all changes to separate libraries and extensions *should be* tested for regression for the *whole* X package.
+- **Complete picture of X Window System.** Especially for newcomers, it is very difficult to observe the whole system and their internal and external dependencies.
+The earlier decision to divide packages to force their individual progress failed in general.
+- **Common standards for all subpackages.** Let's apply equal development environments and build conditions to all system parts.

-### Error with "StringDefs.h"
+## Error with "StringDefs.h"
-If you get an error `fatal error: StringDefs.h: No such file or directory`, no problem, simply **continue** the compilation.
-When you build on very fast PCs with ccache, Meson cannot find compile-time generated "StringDefs.h" file so quickly.
-Still search the way to avoid this problem.
+If you get a fatal error, `StringDefs.h: No such file or directory`, no problem; simply **continue** the compilation.
+When you build on very fast PCs with ccache, Meson cannot find the compile-time-generated "StringDefs.h" file so quickly.
+Still search for the way to avoid this problem.